-Arist Paul Santa Maria sent us a copy of the original photograph of a wolf spider which he used in creating the image displayed above:
+The artist who concocted the image of the seemingly giant spider shown above, Paul Santa Maria, sent us a copy of the original photograph of a wolf spider that he used in creating it: